jeffmikels/ProPresenter-API/Pro7.md

 * NOTE: This action only seems to work if there is an *active slide*.
 When ProPresenter starts, no slide is marked active, so this action *returns nothing until a slide has been triggered*.

+TODO: Investigate impact of presentationSlideQuality values for Pro7 on both MacOS and Win (0 will return slides without any slide image in Pro6, but Pro7 on MacOS seems to always include them)

 ### Get Index of Current Slide